In order to create a web site on the Internet, you first need to find someone/something to host it for you.

 The hosting provider we're going to be using for this first week of CMS is called Pantheon.

-On the next page, we'll be filling out some information to create your Pantheon account.
+On the next page(s), fill out the required information to create your Pantheon account.

 Now that you have your Pantheon account setup, we can create a Pantheon site.